enso-org/enso/doc/language-server/specification/enso-protocol.md

 #### `text/closeFile`
-This request informs the language server that a client has closed the specified file.
+This requests the language server to close the specified file.

 - **Type:** Request
 - **Direction:** Client -> Server